jyothisthaliath/TV-Remote-Controlled-Obstacle-Avoiding-Rover/README.md

 This project was carried out at the Department of Electronics & Communication Engineering, Federal Institute of Science and Technology (FISAT), under the guidance and support acknowledged in the original report.

-## License

-This repository may be released under the MIT License unless any team member prefers a different license.
-If this project is being published jointly, it is a good idea to confirm consent from all original contributors before making the repository public.